-War shadows Victory Day, Russia’s integral holiday
+War overshadows holiday integral to Russian identity

-Victory Day, Russia’s most important secular holiday, lauds two tenets that are central to the country’s identity: military might and moral rectitude.
+Victory Day, Russia’s most important secular holiday, lauds two tenets that are central to its identity: military might and moral rectitude.
 But the war in Ukraine undermines both this year.

 The holiday falling on Tuesday marks the 78th anniversary of Germany’s capitulation in World War II after a relentless Red Army offensive pushed German forces from Stalingrad, deep inside Russia, all the way to Berlin, about 2,200 kilometers (1,300 miles).